ahmedidrissi/ahmedidrissi/README.md

 #

-<h3 align="left">A Software Engineering student at National School of Computer Science and Systems Analysis (ENSIAS) Rabat, Morocco.</h3>
+<h3 align="left">I'm a State Engineer in Software Engineering graduated from the  National School of Computer Science and Systems Analysis (ENSIAS) Rabat, Morocco.</h3>

 - 🌱 I'm passionate about **web development and artificial intelligence.**